stimpy77/mmmeld/README.md

 - Cuts longer videos to fit within the audio timeframe when main audio is present

 ### Video Generation Rules
-1. Total video duration = main audio duration + 0.5s lead-in + 2s tail (if main audio is provided)
+1. Total video duration = main audio duration + lead-in + tail (if main audio is provided)
+   - Lead-in default (configurable from command line): 0.5s
+   - Tail default (configurable from command line): 2s
 2. Single image:
    - With main audio: Displayed for the entire duration
    - Without main audio: Displayed for 5 seconds